aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 ### Tests for Functional Requirements

-This section outlines test cases for verifying the core functional requirements of tinymorph as specified in the SRS.
+This section outlines test cases for verifying the core functional requirements of morph as specified in the SRS.
 The tests are organized by major feature areas, with each test designed to validate specific user interactions and system behaviors.

 #### Planning and Suggestion Features